C0DER11101/CountdownTimer/README.md

 # ABOUT

-Just a simple countdown timer directly copied and pasted from chatgpt because I don't know html, css or js(what a shame).
+Just a simple countdown timer directly copied and pasted from chatgpt because I don't know html, css or js(what a shame :expressionless:).

 <p align = "center">
 &#9678; &#9678; &#9678;